hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/from-and-joins.md

 ## Join Types

 LiveSQL implements most types of join, as shown in the table below.
-Notably, the SQL-89 comma-separated join is not included:
+Notably, the old SQL-89 comma-separated join is intentionally not implemented:

 | Join Type | Variation | in LiveSQL | Typical SQL Syntax |
 | -- | -- | -- | -- |